Teeth become loose when they no longer have support from the surrounding gums and bone. There are many possible causes of this and it’s never good.

 Your dentist might use a splint to save your tooth if it hasn’t detached from the gums.
-It’s a piece of metal that joins together two adjacent teeth.
+It’s a piece of metal or rigid plastic that joins together two adjacent teeth.
 The loose tooth gets extra support while it heals.
 This is usually done on front teeth.

-Mouthguards are given to patients who can’t control their bruxism, especially at night.
+Mouthguards are given to athletes and patients who can’t control their bruxism.
 It creates a barrier between arches so that teeth don’t rub against each other.
 You may need additional treatment to help your ligaments heal, as a mouthguard is more of a preventative technique.

 How long does a loose tooth take to heal?